 What are the Causes of Gynecomastia?

-Gynecomastia is a condition in which males develop woman-like breasts.
-It can affect teenagers and adults alike, and may be caused or exacerbated by:
+In most cases of gynecomastia, the exact cause is unknown.
+The condition can affect teenagers and adults alike, and may be exacerbated by:

 - Weight gain

 Gynecomastia can also have psychological impacts such as embarrassment and lack of self-esteem in men, sometimes causing those affected to avoid intimate encounters and situations where they may need to be shirtless.
 The good news is that if gynecomastia is debilitating your quality of life, male breast reduction is a relatively common procedure with an impressive safety record.
 Dr. David Bottger can treat your gynecomastia and help you feel more confident in—and comfortable with—your body.

 An excess of breast tissue, producing the appearance of “breasts” on men, is a relatively common condition for those past the age of adolescence.
 Signs that you may potentially be affected by gynecomastia include:

 - Enlargement of the glandular tissue, which results in the appearance of male breasts